BLOG

 6. The Founder Bottleneck

-Finally, we examined the mathematics of founder-led governance.
+Finally, organizations examined the mathematics of founder-led governance.
 The founder-as-router model mathematically collapses past a certain complexity threshold.
 The OS is the infrastructure that replaces the founder’s intuition, allowing the company to make high-quality decisions even when the founder is not in the room.

 These are not seven different problems.
 There are seven distinct manifestations of a company attempting to scale without an architectural foundation.